mprinc/TypeScript-Website/packages/documentation/copy/en/reference/Module Resolution.md

 ## Tracing module resolution

-As discussed earlier, the compiler can visit files outside the current folder when resolving a module.
+As discussed earlier, <span class='definition'>the compiler can visit files outside the current folder when resolving a module</span>.
-This can be hard when diagnosing why a module is not resolved, or is resolved to an incorrect definition.
+This can be <span class='definition'>hard when diagnosing why a module is not resolved, or is resolved to an incorrect definition</span>.
-Enabling the compiler module resolution tracing using `--traceResolution` provides insight in what happened during the module resolution process.
+<span class='definition'>Enabling the compiler module resolution tracing</span> using `--traceResolution` provides insight in what happened during the module resolution process.

 Let's say we have a sample application that uses the `typescript` module.
 `app.ts` has an import like `import * as ts from "typescript"`.